 Digeclinic – Clínica de Cirugía Gástrica y Endoscopia, Guatemala.

 Hospital Herrera Llerandi y Hospital Universitario Esperanza

-Digestive Disease Week (DDW) sponsored by The American Gastroenterological Association and American Association for the Study of Liver Disease… http://www.ddw.org/home
+Digestive Disease Week (DDW) is sponsored by The American Gastroenterological Association and the American Association for the Study of Liver Disease… http://www.ddw.org/home

 American Medical Association (AMA)

 Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) Asociación Americano de Cirujanos Enterológicos y de Endoscopia